Isolated and group environment dependence of stellar mass and different star formation rates: Conclusion

 \section{Conclusion}

-In this study, we utilized the galaxy sample from SDSS DR12, specifically the value-added catalogue by Ref.\ \cite{tempel2017merging}, consisting of 584,449 galaxies.
+In this study, for the first time we made the use of the value-added catalogue by \citet{tempel2017merging}, consisting of 584,449 galaxies derived from SDSS DR12.
 The MPA-JHU measurements were used to investigate the impact of isolated and group environments on stellar mass, SFR, and SSFR.
-To mitigate the Malmquist bias, the entire sample was divided into fifteen subsamples with a redshift binning size of $\Delta z = 0.01$.
-We analyzed the properties of these subsamples in each redshift bin for both isolated and group environments.
-The results, as depicted in Figures \ref{stellarmass}, \ref{stellarmassc}, \ref{sfr}, \ref{sfrc}, \ref{ssfr}, \ref{ssfrc}, \ref{zmasssfrssfr}, and detailed in Table \ref{distribution}, provide the valuable insights.
-Additionally, the KS test results shown in Table \ref{Ks_probabilities} align with the conclusions drawn from the histogram figures, reinforcing the statistical significance of the findings.
+To mitigate the Malmquist bias, the entire sample was divided into eighteen sub-samples with a redshift binning size of $\Delta z = 0.01$.
+We analyzed the properties of galaxies sub-samples in each redshift bin for both isolated and group environments within the range of $0.02 \leq z < 0.2$.
+The results, as depicted in Figures \ref{stellarmass}, \ref{sfr}, \ref{ssfr}, \ref{zmasssfrssfr}, and detailed in Table \ref{mp}, provide the valuable insights.
+Additionally, we carried out the two sample KS, AD tests between isolated and group galaxies shown in Table \ref{st}, this results align with the conclusions drawn from Figures \ref{stellarmass}, \ref{sfr}, \ref{ssfr}, \ref{zmasssfrssfr}, reinforcing the statistical significance of the findings.
 The key findings of this study are: